Who is liable for damage done by a valet?

 It varies from state to state, but in many cases the person driving the vehicle at the time the damage occurred will be the one held liable.
 If that person is a valet, the responsibility will normally fall to the valet company.
 Getting the valet company to own up to their role in the damage can be difficult.
 Valet companies can understandably be defensive about accusations of fault, due to the chance of fraudulent claims.
 The valet may tell you that the “release of liability” language on your claim-ticket absolves them of any responsibility; however, that is up to the insurance company to decide.

 Most valet companies carry insurance that will cover damage to a vehicle in their custody.
-The National Parking Association requires its members to carry at least $1 million of legal liability coverage and $5 million of general liability coverage.
 Liability coverage will cover injury to people or damage to property the valet doesn’t own.

 When you file a claim about damage to your car, the valet company takes it up with their insurance company.
 The valet company should follow the same process whether or not they believe they are at fault.
 It is up to the insurance company to determine who is responsible for paying to repair any damage.